Explore Alternative Charger Plates That Will Transform Your Wedding Place Settings

 You’ve chosen the dreamiest colour palette and you’ve picked out the perfect table centrepieces, but have you considered your wedding place settings?
 Often overlooked, your wedding place settings can have a huge impact on your venue décor and overall wedding style.
-If you haven’t even thought about your place settings yet, don’t fret, that’s why we’re here to help.
+If you haven’t even thought about your place settings yet, don’t fret, that’s why we’re here to help as one of the top wedding planners in London.
 Today we’re focusing on how you can use alternative charger plates to transform your wedding place settings.
 So, if you want to wow your guests as soon as they sit down, you’re in luck as we’ve got heaps of inspiration heading your way…

 If you’re planning a pretty pink colour scheme, we suggest using a pale pink and gold charger plate for your wedding place settings.
 The combination of blush pink teamed with modern metallic will effortlessly create elegant place settings.
 Team with gilded cutlery and pink napkins – you could even place a single pink rose in the middle of each plate for an extra dash of romance.